Reddit mob’s GameStop victory over hedge funds will be fleeting

 The 77-year-old founder of Omega Advisers said the market is being fuelled by people “sitting at home getting their cheques from the government” during the pandemic and taking punts.

 But short selling can have an important role in a healthy market.
-It provides an alternative view of a company and its prospects and help actually establish a fair price for a stock.
+It provides an alternative view of a company and its prospects and helps establish a fair price for a stock.

 Irish banking stocks